How I Stopped Hiding Behind Makeup & Found The Real Me

 Lost In L.A.

-At the same time, I was having conversations with people that led me to believe that I was not Black enough or Mexican enough — all my mixed-girl insecurities started coming out, and I began living in defense mode.
-I wanted to defend my sexuality, what I wore, my Blackness, my Mexican-ness, My Native American-ness.
+At the same time, I was having conversations with people that led me to believe that I was not black enough or Mexican enough — all my mixed-girl insecurities started coming out, and I began living in defence mode.
+I wanted to defend my sexuality, what I wore, my blackness, my Mexican-ness, My Native American-ness.
 It got to a point where it was exhausting.

 Then, about six months ago, one of the people on my team showed me a PowerPoint made by the marketing group at my record label.
 It was basically dissecting who I am, which is super scary and sounds very Black Mirror-ish.
 It was all the categories of people I'd been that year: There was the Diana Ross diva, the Cher Diva, the Earth child, the streetwear queen.